NikanEidi/GitVisionCLI/CONTRIBUTING.md

 - `README.md` - If it's a major feature
 - `docs/COMMANDS.md` - For new commands
 - `docs/FEATURES.md` - For feature details
+- `docs/QUICKSTART.md` - If it affects getting started
 - `CHANGELOG.md` - Always!
+- `RUN_AND_TEST.md` - If it affects testing

+**Documentation Standards:**
+- Clear, concise descriptions
+- Code examples for all commands
+- Expected results
+- Troubleshooting tips
+- Cross-references to related docs

 ---